robvanuden/web/source/getting-started.md

 ## Build Authoring

 Builds are written in classes.
 You should make advantage of static imports as much as possible.
-Most of the APIs are designed as fluent syntax that can be used inside lambdas, but this shouldn't prevent you from writing normal method bodies.

-Target definitions are written like this:
+A simple target definition can look like this:

 ```c#
 Target MyTarget => _ => _